trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - [What is the difference between a URI, a URL and a URN?](https://stackoverflow.com/questions/176264/what-is-the-difference-between-a-uri-a-url-and-a-urn/1984225)
 - [The History of the URL: Path, Fragment, Query, and Auth](https://eager.io/blog/the-history-of-the-url-path-fragment-query-auth/)

+#### Connection vs request

+Basically connections are established to make requests using it.
+So you can have multiple requests per connection.
+Not at the same time, of course, but rendering a web page is a fairly lengthy process.

+A connection is a TCP-based reliable pipeline between two endpoints.
+Each connection requires keeping track of both endpoint addresses/ports, sequence numbers, and which packets are unacknowledged or presumed missing.

+A request is a HTTP request for a given resource with a particular method.
+There may be zero or more requests per session.
+(Yes, web browsers can and do open connections without sending a request.)

+Most modern browsers open several connections at once, and download different files (images, css, js) at the same time to speed up the page load.
+But, like I said, each connection can handle multiple requests (downloads), too.

+To summarize:

+- HTTP connections - client and server introduce themselves; making a connection with server involves TCP handshaking and it is basically creating a socket connection with the server

+- HTTP requests - client ask something from server; to make a HTTP request you should be already established a connection with the server.
+If you established connection with a server you can make multiple request using the same connection (HTTP/1.0 by default one request per connection, HTTP/1.1 by default it is keep alive)

+There is also great comparison:

+- opening 25 connections, one after another, and downloading 1 file through each connection (slowest)
+- opening 1 connection and downloading 25 files through it (slow)
+- opening 5 connections and downloading 5 files through each connection (fast)
+- opening 25 connections and downloading 1 file through each connection (waste of resources)

+So if you limit the number of connections or the number of requests too much, you will slow down your page load speeds.

 #### HTTP Headers